-- <paint>: The values for properties 'fill' and 'stroke' are specifications of the type of paint to use when filling or stroking a given graphics element.
+- <paint> : The values for properties 'fill' and 'stroke' are specifications of the type of paint to use when filling or stroking a given graphics element.
 The available options and syntax for <paint> is described in Specifying paint.
 Within the SVG DOM, <paint> is represented as an SVGPaint. - <percentage>: The format of a percentage value is a <number> immediately followed by a '%'.
 Percentage values are always relative to another value, for example a length.
 Each attribute or property that allows percentages also defines the reference distance measurement to which the percentage refers.
+Within the SVC POM or correspondences is represented on an SVCL originated, another

-Within the SVG DOM, a <percentage> is represented as an SVGLength.
+Within the SVG DOM, a <percentage> is represented as an SVGLength or an SVGAnimatedLength.